Muthaias/swipeforfuture-content/data/data-format-doc.md

 ### ID Type
 A value of type `ID` is always parsed into lower case letters and thus any usage of it may be considered case insensitive.

+An `ID` is used in th context of linking cards to each other.
+Specifying an `ID` for `Left Step` or `Right Step` will guarantee that the card with the given `ID` will show up at some point.
+By using a link, a target card is added to the card pile and is prioritized using `weights` just as with other cards.

 Ex. `My Cool ID` is parsed as `my cool id`.

 ### Text Type